jb020725/Airbnb_Price_Prediction_Model/README.md

 app.py — Streamlit deployment code.

 Contact
-For questions or collaborations, reach out at: janakbhat34@gmail.com
+For questions or collaborations, reach out at Email: [janakbhat34@gmail.com](mailto:janakbhat34@gmail.com)

 License
 This project is open source and free to use.